mrbooshehri/my_devops-journey/docker/README.md

 	restart: "unless-stopped" # always restart container/service except manually stop
 ```
 #### Mount ```tmpfs```
-Mount a temprory file system inside the container.
+Mount a temporary file system inside the container.
 Can be a single value
 or a list.

 ```yaml